How to Get a Foot in the Door of the Coffee Bar Business

 If you’re looking to start a coffee shop, it’s important to first get your foot in the door of the coffee bar business.
 This can be done by working for an existing coffee shop or by starting out as a barista.

 When starting out, it’s important to learn as much as you can about coffee.
 This includes learning about different types of coffee beans and brewing methods.
 It’s also important to develop your customer service skills.
-This involves creating a welcoming and friendly atmosphere for customers and providing excellent customer service.
+This involves creating a welcoming and friendly atmosphere for customers and providing excellent customer service with a touch of hospitality.

 Finally, it’s important to network with other coffee shop owners and baristas.
 This can help you learn more about the industry and find potential partners or employees for your coffee shop.